 Maternal testing issues — Identification of infected pregnant women is critical to control of perinatal transmission.
 The use of routine or "opt-out" HIV rapid testing strategy has proven highly effective when implemented.
 This approach informs all pregnant women that they will be tested for HIV unless they specifically decline.
 The opt-out approach has consistently resulted in >95 percent uptake of rapid same day HIV antibody testing across a variety of international settings .

 Maternal adherence and loss to follow-up — Inadequate antiretroviral adherence and follow-up during pregnancy and particularly in the postpartum setting are major obstacles for PMTCT programs.
-Several reports have documented this issue, citing high loss to follow-up rates of about 50 percent .
+Several reports have documented this issue, citing relatively high rates of loss to follow-up or loss of virologic control [82-85].

 Optimizing the health care model — Operational research studies have evaluated different health care delivery models for providing PMTCT services.
 In a study from western Kenya outcomes were compared between 179 HIV-exposed infants seen at clinics that integrated PMTCT follow-up services into Maternal and Child Health (MCH) services and 184 infants in an HIV comprehensive care clinic from age 6 weeks through 12 months .
 Follow-up was better through PMTCT services that were integrated into the MCH clinics compared to delivery of services in the HIV comprehensive care clinics.